gibranmenezes/enrolment-system/README.md

 Project developed in Alura Code Challenge.

-For more information about the specifications : `https://drive.google.com/file/d/1SyeaazHMBT0CjLYJufntRccCY_9YlLj_/view?usp=drive_link`
+For more information about the specifications : `https://drive.google.com/file/d/1SyeaazHMBT0CjLYJufntRccCY_9YlLj_/view?usp=drive_link`.
+For all users you should use the password: 123456.

 ### 📋 Requirements